kiview/usb-camera-streamer/README.md

 Note: JDK 13 and Maven need to be installed.

 ### Running the provided JAR
+Simply grab the JAR from the GitHub release page.

 ```
 $ java -jar usb-camera-streamer.jar --delay=500